hwayne/learntla-v2/docs/beginner/setup.rst

 .. figure:: img/setup/error_trace.png

 This is an *error trace*, showing the exact set of steps that lead to an invariant being violated.
+We'll talk about it a bit more when we get into :doc:`invariants in depth <invariants>`

 .. _scratch: